mvorbrodt/mvscsi/README.txt

 mvSCSI_MAX_CDB_LEN      - Maxumum length of CDB structure. mvSCSI_MAX_SENSE_LEN    - Maximum length of sense data.

+mvSCSI_EVENT_NOTIFY     - Use Win32 event notification.
+mvSCSI_POSTING          - Use callback for notification.
+mvSCSI_POLLING          - Use variable polling for notification.

 mvSCSI_DATA_OUT         - Data direction from controller to target. mvSCSI_DATA_IN          - Data direction from target to controller.